-And the LORD said unto Samuel, Hearken unto the voice of the people in all that they say unto thee: for they have not rejected thee, but they have rejected me, that I should not reign over them.
-(1 Samuel 8:7 KJV)
+“And the LORD said unto Samuel, Hearken unto the voice of the people in all that they say unto thee: for they have not rejected thee, but they have rejected me, that I should not reign over them.”

-The nations could also be referred to the as the Gentiles.
+“The nations could also be referred to as the gentiles.
 Daniel referred to them as the people of the prince that shall come.
-Jesus, talking about the days of vengeance said,
+Jesus, talking about the days of vengeance, said,

 The church is the entire collection of believers comprising the body of Christ.

-And hath put all things under his feet, and gave him to be the head over all things to the church, Which is his body, the fullness of him that fills all in all.
+“And hath put all things under his feet, and gave him to be the head over all things to the church, Which is his body, the fullness of him that fills all in all.”
 (Ephesians 1:22-23 KJV)

-Who is the image of the invisible God, the firstborn of every creature: For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him: And he is before all things, and by him all things consist.
-And he is the head of the body, the church: who is the beginning, the firstborn from the dead; that in all things he might have the preeminence.
-(Colossians 1:15-18 KJV)
+“Who is the image of the invisible God, the firstborn of every creature: For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him: And he is before all things, and by him all things consist.
+And he is the head of the body, the church: who is the beginning, the firstborn from the dead; that in all things he might have the preeminence.”

-But God proves his love for us by this (James Moffatt), in that, while we were yet sinners, Christ died for us.
+“But God proves his love for us by this (James Moffatt), in that, while we were yet sinners, Christ died for us.
 Much more then, being now justified by his blood, we shall be saved from wrath through him.”

-“. you turned to God from idols, to serve a living and a real God and to wait for the coming of his Son from heaven — the Son whom he raised from the dead, Jesus who rescues us from the Wrath to come.
-(1 Thessalonians 1:9-10 Moffatt NT)
+“. you turned to God from idols, to serve a living and a real God and to wait for the coming of his Son from heaven — the Son whom he raised from the dead, Jesus who rescues us from the Wrath to come.”

 In this world, you will have tribulation.

-You will be hated by all men for my names’ sake.
+You will be hated by all men, for my name’s sake.

 I will come again for you.

 Perhaps the Bible in Basic English translates it more appropriately.
 Daniel 7:25 (a) BBE

-And he will say words against the Most High, attempting to put an end to the saints of the Most High;” It is clear that the intent is to kill the saints.
+“And he will say words against the Most High, attempting to put an end to the saints of the Most High;” It is clear that the intent is to kill the saints.

-And he shall speak words against the Most High, and he shall wear out the saints of the Most High.
+“And he shall speak words against the Most High, and he shall wear out the saints of the Most High.
 And he intends to change times and law.
-And they shall be given into his hand until a time and times and one-half time.
-(Daniel 7:25 LITV)
+And they shall be given into his hand until a time and times and one half time.”

 Born approximately in 570 CE in the Arabian city of Mecca, Muhammad was orphaned at an early age; he was raised under the care of his paternal uncle Abu Talib.
-After his childhood Muhammad primarily worked as a merchant.
+After his childhood, Muhammad primarily worked as a merchant.
 Occasionally he would retreat to a cave in the mountains for several nights of seclusion and prayer; later, at age 40, he reported at this spot, that he was visited by Gabriel and received his first revelation from God.
-Three years after this event Muhammad started preaching these revelations publicly, proclaiming that “God is One“, that complete “surrender” (lit. islām) to Him is the only way (dīn)[n 3] acceptable to God, and that he was a prophet and messenger of God, similar to other Islamic prophets.
+Three years after this event, Muhammad started preaching these revelations publicly, proclaiming that “God is One,” that complete “surrender” (lit. islām) to Him is the only way (dīn)[n 3] acceptable to God, and that he was a prophet and messenger of God, similar to other Islamic prophets.
 (From Wikipedia.)

 Ottoman Caliphate (1453/1517–1924)

 Is it possible that believers have been under attack for eighteen hundred years?
+No doubt.